 The garden of Diane covers nearly 3 acres and includes a floating parterre.
 The terraces that surround the garden are lined with climbing roses.

 At the very center of the garden is an ornamental fountain.
 Planted around this central feature are hundreds of rose bushes.
-Paths radiate out from the central feature, marking out eight triangles of grass that provide the main sense of symmetry and formality.
+Paths radiate out from the central feature, marking out eight triangles of grass that provide the main sense of symmetry.
 This formal structure is further marked by the plantings along either side of the pathways.
 Yew, box, spindle, and laurustinus bushes are punctuated by hundreds of hibiscus.

 Château Chenonceau is a simple daytrip by train or car from Paris and lies in the heart of the UNESCO Château area of the central Loire.